CMSgov/bluebutton-site-static/_pages/developers.md

 Before you begin: If you're logged in to the sandbox, log out to use the test client.

 1. Go to the [Blue Button 2.0 API test client](https://sandbox.bluebutton.cms.gov/testclient/){:target="_blank"}.
 2. Choose a sample authorization token option.
-We recommend choosing the "Get an Authorization Token of v2 (PKCE enabled)" option.
-This option references our current codebase and Proof Key for Code Exchange (PKCE) is recommended for improved security.
-For more information on PCKE see [Proof Key for Code Exchange (PKCE) extension usage](#proof-key-for-code-exchange-pkce-extension-usage).
-3. Click **Authorize as a Beneficiary**.
+Click **Authorize as a Beneficiary**.
-4. Log in to Medicare.gov using a [synthetic user's account credentials](#authenticating-as-a-synthetic-user).
+3. Log in to Medicare.gov using a [synthetic user's account credentials](#authenticating-as-a-synthetic-user).
-5. Choose a Privacy Option setting.
-6. Click **Allow**.
+4. Click **Allow**.

+#### Proof Key for Code Exchange (PKCE) extension usage

+To improve the security of your application, we highly recommend using the [Proof Key for Code Exchange (PKCE) extension](https://tools.ietf.org/html/rfc7636){:target="_blank"}.

+There are several reasons to use the PKCE extension:

+* Ensures that the application that started the OAuth 2.0 flow is the same one that is finishing it.
+* Mitigates the impact of a compromised Authorization Code by a malicious actor.
+* Follows the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.1.1){:target="_blank"}

+PKCE uses a code challenge that is derived from a code-verifier.
+The BB2.0 API supports the S256 style code challenge:

+`codechallenge = BASE64URL-ENCODE(SHA256(ASCII(codeverifier)))`

+When using PKCE, send the following additional parameters and values as part of the OAuth2.0 Authorization Request:

+* `code_challenge`
+* `codechallengemethod = "S256"`

+These optional parameters will be used in the examples in the following sections.
+To learn more about this flow, refer to [OAuth.com](https://www.oauth.com/){:target="_blank"}

 Once you're logged in as a Medicare enrollee, you'll get an access token and you can make calls to different endpoints and see the sample data that is delivered in the response.